-In response to Dave Munday’s “What can be done to head off trouble for Charleston’s started carriage horses” original published in The Post and Courier.
+In response to Dave Munday’s “What can be done to head off trouble for Charleston’s started carriage horses” original published as an article in The Post and Courier.

 During the years spanning from 2014 – 2017 that Dave Munday referenced in his “spooky story,” 120,000 carriage tours WERE conducted by Charleston horse carriage companies.
 However, right now we’re sitting at a 99.99% rate of tours that were conducted without the type of negative occurrence he cites in the article.
 We are constantly evaluating and improving everything we do.
 All animals undergo a formal training process that is structured, documented and has hour minimums .
 The same is true with driver training.
 A potential driver passes through several levels, each with a minimum hourly requirements.